About

 Frances and I talked about getting a piano after we did an addition on our house in 2009.
 After my mother died, we realized that one of the best things we could do after her estate settled was to buy that piano: Mom loved it when I played.
 So we bought a piano in September 2010 and I started playing again.

 I knew that I wanted to learn some Feldman, particularly some of the later pieces.
 Palais de mari and For Bunita Marcus both came to mind as possibilities.
 And somewhere along the way it occurred to me that I could write about Feldman’s music while in the process of learning to play these pieces, finding things out by literally feeling my way through the music.
 I thought that this could possibly be that entry into the music that I was looking for.
 I would simultaneously be learning how to play the music and learning how to write about it.
-From this insight it was a very short step to the blogosphere.
+Thus this blog.
+It has shifted over the years to be more a more wide-ranging outlet for all my writing.

 The title for the blog is a corruption of a Feldman title: The viola in my life is a series of pieces for solo viola and various other forces.
 The title points to the truth that this will be more than just an exploration of Feldman’s music, more than just an exploration of musical works in general (I know that I’m going to write about Cage and others).
 Playing again after all these years has made me realize that the piano is hopelessly enmeshed in my being, even though I don’t fully understand what that means.
 That’s something I’m exploring, too.